 Messages and Deliveries

 It is not possible to receive and deliver telephone messages and/or supplies to students without interrupting classes and interfering with the learning environment that the school staff works so hard to maintain.
 In the case of an emergency, the school office should be contacted for assistance.

 Order of Communication and Grievances

 Should parents need to speak about a concern, including a grievance, they should use the following protocols.
-Issues that arise in a particular classroom should always be addressed to the teacher first, since the teacher always has more direct knowledge of the student and the situation than anyone else.
-Parents of K-6th students should communicate directly with teachers about concerns.
-7th-12th grade students and their parents may contact teachers only through Jupiter Ed regarding questions and concerns.
+Issues that arise in a particular classroom should always be addressed to the teacher first since the teacher always has more direct knowledge of the student and the situation than anyone else.
+Parents of K-12th students should communicate directly with teachers about concerns.

 - The Teacher: Parents should always communicate with the teacher outlining the nature of the concern and request a meeting if necessary.
 Depending on the seriousness of the issue, a school administrator may be present.
 Under no circumstances is it acceptable for a parent to confront a teacher about an issue with students present, including his or her own.
 Meetings must be scheduled in advance.

 - The Assistant Headmaster: If the grievance cannot be resolved with the teacher and/or the matter regards discipline or a classroom curriculum issue, the parent should schedule a meeting with the Assistant Headmaster (and the teacher) by filling out a Meeting Request Form in the office.

 - The Headmaster: If the grievance cannot be resolved with the teacher and the Assistant Headmaster, the parent should schedule a meeting with the Headmaster by filling out a Meeting Request Form in the office.
 The Assistant Headmaster and teacher may attend if deemed necessary by the Headmaster.
 Please consult the RES Parent/Student Handbook for additional information on grievances.